andrex-naranjas/SVM-physics/README.md

 ## Framework installation

-To install you need to log to a linux machine (see below) and in the terminal please type:
+To install you need to log to a linux machine (see below) and in the terminal type:

 1. Clone the repository:
   ```